 The Obie Rocks site is a low-density scatter of lithic artifacts that were recovered entirely from a plowzone context.
 No diagnostic artifacts or cultural features were identified during the survey.
 As such, the site holds minimal research value, and no further testing or evaluation was recommended on the site.
-No additional archeological investigations are necessary on the subject property.
+Staff concurs that no additional archeological investigations are necessary on the subject property.

-13. Environmental-The subject PPS and TCP1 were received on November 14, 2022.
+10. Environmental-The subject PPS and TCP1 were received on November 14, 2022.
 Environmental comments were provided at the SDRC meeting on November 28, 2022.
 Revised information was received on December 15, 2022.
-The application is in conformance with the environmental regulations of Section 24-4300 of the Subdivision Regulations and Section 27-6800 of the Zoning Ordinance, as discussed herein.
+Staff finds that the application is in conformance with the environmental regulations of Section 24-4300 of the Subdivision Regulations and Section 27-6800 of the Zoning Ordinance, as discussed herein.